ausimian/castle/README.md

 In the pre-assembly step:

-  - The default evaluation of runtime configuration is disabled. `Castle` will do its own equivalent expansion into `sys.config` prior to system start.
+  - The default evaluation of runtime configuration is disabled. `Castle` will do its own equivalent expansion into `sys.config` prior to system start, first with `runtime.exs` (if it exists) and then with any Config Providers.
   - A 'preboot' boot script is created that starts only `Castle` and its dependencies.
 This is used only during the aforementioned expansion.